-3. Palafox Market Each and every Saturday, locavores descend on downtown Pensacola's Martin Luther King Jr. Plaza for Palafox Market, the city's premiere destination for local produce, baked goods, fine art and more.
+3. Palafox Market Each and every Saturday, locavores descend on downtown Pensacola's Martin Luther King Jr. Plaza for Palafox Market, the city's premier destination for local produce, baked goods, fine art and more.
 The weekly market features dozens of vendors and attracts anywhere from 1,500 to 4,500 patrons each week.
-Make sure to watch our video on Palafox Market.

 4. Ever’man Natural Foods Another local gem in the heart of Downtown Pensacola is Ever’man Natural Foods.
 This newly-remodeled co-op offers the largest variety of natural and certified organic products within a 150-mile radius.
 In addition to their store, you will also find the only organic juice bar in town and a lovely café where you can get a delicious, all-natural breakfast, lunch or dinner!
 Be sure to try their Keens Beans Coffee, as well!
 Rhonda Keen and Eric Yoder produce their organic, shade-grown coffee right in the heart of historic Pensacola.
 Their beans, which are also sold weekly at Palafox Market, are grown on the couple's coffee farm in the mountains of Costa Rica and processed locally.